Seahawks notes: Jason Myers sticking to routine despite misses, Luke Willson plans to play through rib injury

 While with the Seahawks, opposing quarterbacks inevitably looked to throw to the whoever was on the other side of Sherman — most memorably in 2014 when Green Bay’s Aaron Rodgers did not throw a single pass his way.

 Wilson has faced Sherman twice now and has said of Sherman, and other cornerbacks, that he “has no fear’’ and won’t purposely avoid anyone.
-Last year, he threw what were generally considered as at least three passes Sherman’s way including a touchdown to Jaron Brown in a 43-16 win in Seattle.
+Last year, he threw what were generally considered as at least three passes Sherman’s way, including a touchdown to Jaron Brown in a 43-16 win in Seattle.

 But Friday, Wilson said he knows he needs to be cognizant of where Sherman is.